barklan/luabyexample/src/pages/embedding.md

-It complements other languages very well.
-Lua is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes faster than many statically compiled languages for computational code.
-The language runtime is very small and carefully designed for embedding.
+Lua complements other languages very well.
+It is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes faster than many statically compiled languages for computational code.
+The language runtime is very small and carefully designed for embedding (some libraries provide complete Lua VM implementations).

 ### Go

+You can use either [yuin/gopher-lua](https://github.com/yuin/gopher-lua) or [Shopify/go-lua](https://github.com/Shopify/go-lua).

 ```go
 // main.go